 Since the game is part of Sega Vintage Collection, it’s been re-released to include a set of challenges for players to compete in.
 There are three, like the other titles, and they consist of different goals.
 The first is the Evil King Challenge, which has players trying to defeat the boss within a set time but with infinite elixirs to keep them going.
 The next is Item Challenge where players must hunt down the elusive Mermaid’s Tear in a set time.
 The last, and possibly most difficult, is the Boss Parade, which forces players to deal with four bosses in a row without a healing item.
 Good luck on that last one, but successfully overcoming these challenges with a good score not only puts you at the top of the list for your friends, but on the ranked PSN leaderboards as well.

 There are many older gamers that no doubt will want to come back to this title.
 It’s held up well over the years and even though I didn’t play the original release myself, I enjoyed this re-release immensely.
 It’s got the hallmarks of a solid side-scroller and action-adventure title: fun gameplay, solid story, and great visuals.
-It’s one of the Vintage Collection titles that I definitely recommend.Note: The Wonder Boy in Monster World review was written based on the PS3 version of the game.
+It’s one of the Vintage Collection titles that I definitely recommend.Note: Wonder Boy in Monster World was reviewed on PlayStation 3.
+A digital copy of the game was provided by the publisher/developer.